Greginkansas/-openhab-openhab1wiki/KM200-Binding.md

 ### List of avalible services:

 The second way is the definition of user-defined items with direct path to the services.
 Here you need to know which kind of services is you device supporting.
-This information you will get from this binding.<BR>
+This information you will get from this binding. <BR>

-* Set the right configuration to the openhab.cfg file.<BR>
+* Set the right configuration to the openhab.cfg file.
-* Now you have to start openhab and take a look to the openhab log file. (/var/log/openhub/openhab.log)<BR>
+* Now you have to start openhab and take a look to the openhab log file. (/var/log/openhub/openhab.log)
 * Here you will see after 1-2 Minutes after start a table with all supported services and capabilities.
-It is looking like this:<BR>
+It is looking like this:
-* syntax: service:servicepath

 ##################################################################<BR>
 List of avalible services<BR>